5 Ways to Best Take Advantage of the Storied Bar Harbor Club

 But after a renovation, the hallowed walls of this club now hold more than just history.
 Here, we break down the best ways to take advantage of the Bar Harbor Club – operating from May through October – and all the amenities in order to retreat like a Rockefeller.

 As we mentioned, the Bar Harbor Club is centrally located near both Harborside and West Street hotels just off of West Street, but Deb Jordan, the resorts’ director of sales, recommends ditching the roadside walk in favor of taking the sandy route.
 “You can walk from Harborside Hotel down our private beach all the way to the Pool House,” explains Jordan.
 And Frenchman Bay isn’t the only prime real estate this club has access to.
 “During low tide, a sandbar reveals itself in the bay right in front of the club, so you can spend the morning swimming here, then walk across the short sandy stretch to Bar Island to pick shells or explore the island’s walking trails,” adds Jordan.
 Just be sure to take note of when the tide comes in next; strandings do happen!

 Witness Restored Relics of History

-While admiring the grandeur of the club’s 75-foot pool, 11,000-square-foot Pool House, four-room spa (which, at the moment, is temporarily closed), and massive 25,000-gallon hot tub, guests may never guess that the property was once vacant for years after being shut down in 1986.
+While admiring the grandeur of the club’s 75-foot pool, 11,000-square-foot Pool House, four-room spa, and massive 25,000-gallon hot tub, guests may never guess that the property was once vacant for years after being shut down in 1986.
 But thanks to the oversight of Harborside Hotel’s Eben Salvatore, who actually grew up at the club, the grandeur of the club’s heyday of the 1920s and 1930s can be found fully restored throughout the building.
 Look for the triangular pattern of the stucco that was found in the original building, as well as replicas of the original wall art and colors and furnishings that represent nearly a century of hospitality.

 Visit the Pool House